fiji/Trainable_Segmentation/README.md

 The main goal of this library is to work as a **bridge between the Machine Learning and the Image Processing fields**.
 It provides the framework to use and, more important, compare any available classifier to perform image segmentation based on pixel classification.

-For further details, please visit the documentation site: http://fiji.sc/Trainable_Weka_Segmentation
+For further details, please visit the [documentation site](http://imagej.net/Trainable_Weka_Segmentation).

 Citation
 --------